-FF.
-Restaurant, Full Service
+FF.CC.
+Restaurant, Full Service or Quick Service

-- (1) In the Resort Lodging (RL) District, a full service restaurant use shall: - (a) Only be allowed as an accessory use to a hotel; and - (b) Shall be open exclusively to overnight guests of hotel. - (2) In the Marine II (M-II) and Island Marine (IM) Districts, a full service restaurant use: - (a) Shall only be allowed as an accessory use to a marina; and. - (b) May be open to the public.
+- (1)-In the Resort Lodging (RL) District, a full service restaurant use shall- - (a)(1) Only only be allowed as an accessory use to a hotel; and may be open to the public. - (b) Shall be open exclusively to overnight guests of hotel. - (2) In the Marine II (M-II) and Island Marine (IM) Districts, a full service restaurant use: - (a)(2) Shall shall only be allowed as an accessory use to a marina; and may be open to the public. - (b) May be open to the public.

-GG.
-Restaurants, Formula
+GG.DD.
+Restaurants Restaurant, Formula

-- (1) Formula restaurants are only permitted when located within a retail center as defined in this Code. - (2) Formula restaurants are subject to the following requirements: - (a) There must be sufficient parking as provided for by Table 280-54-1: Minimum Required Parking Ratios within the retail center site to accommodate the use.

-- (b) There shall be no counter serving outdoor traffic via a drive-in, drive-through, drive-up, drive-by, or a walk-up window or door. - (c) Exterior signage shall conform with this Code and may not be internal lighted. - (d) Advertisements, including trademark logos, may not be affixed, painted, or glued onto the windows of the business or onto any exterior structure, including waste disposal receptacles and flags. - (e) Signage must conform to the existing color theme and signage style of the retail center. - (f) The existing exterior architectural style of the retail center building may not be altered or modified in any way to accommodate the proposed use. - (g) The use must be located within the retail center's main primary building complex and may not be located within a single freestanding structure within the retail center site.
+- (1) Formula restaurants are only permitted when located within a retail center as defined in this Code. - (2) Formula restaurants are subject to the following requirements: - (a) There must be sufficient parking as provided for by Table 280-48-1: Minimum within the retail center site to accommodate the use. - (b) There shall be no counter serving outdoor traffic via a drive-in, drive-through, drive-up, drive-by, or a walk-up window or door. - (c) Exterior signage shall conform with this Code and may not be internal lighted. - (d) Advertisements, including trademark logos, may not be affixed, painted, or glued onto the windows of the business or onto any exterior structure, including waste disposal receptacles and flags. - (e) Signage must conform to the existing color theme and signage style of the retail center. - (f) The existing exterior architectural style of the retail center building may not be altered or modified in any way to accommodate the proposed use.